Respiratory Therapist Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for respiratory therapists in Texas?

 The largest sponsors are major hospital systems operating across Texas, including HCA Healthcare, Baylor Scott & White Health, Houston Methodist, UT Health, and Christus Health.
-These health systems have established immigration support infrastructure and regularly file H-1B and employment-based green card petitions for allied health professionals, including respiratory therapists, particularly at their larger facilities in Houston, Dallas, and San Antonio.
+These health systems have established immigration support infrastructure and regularly file H-1B visa and employment-based green card petitions for allied health professionals, including respiratory therapists, particularly at their larger facilities in Houston, Dallas, and San Antonio.

 Which visa types are most common for respiratory therapist roles in Texas?

 The H-1B is the most common visa for respiratory therapists in Texas, as the role qualifies as a specialty occupation requiring at least a bachelor's degree.
 Some employers also sponsor through the EB-3 employment-based green card pathway, which is relevant for applicants without a U.S. bachelor's degree equivalency.
-Candidates from countries with H-1B treaty agreements, such as Australia or Canada, may also have access to the E-3 or TN visa categories depending on their nationality.
+Candidates from countries with H-1B treaty agreements, such as Australia or Canada, may also have access to the E-3 visa or TN visa categories depending on their nationality.

 Which cities in Texas have the most respiratory therapist sponsorship jobs?